theecanmole/NZ-Steel-emissions-units/Readme.md

 Notwithstanding this extremely generous subsidy, back in 2012 and 2013 New Zealand Steel still engaged in [windfall arbitrage profiteering](http://bit.ly/1TQUr5C) by buying dirt cheap international hot air emissions units.
 The point being that New Zealand Steel did not need any additional units to surrender as the allocation of units already exceeded the liability to surrender units in those two years.

-The annual amount of free emissions units allocated is [proportional to the steel production](https://www.beehive.govt.nz/release/revised-ets-balances-nz%E2%80%99s-environment-economy).
+The annual amount of free emissions units allocated is [proportional to the steel production](https://en.wikipedia.org/wiki/New_Zealand_Emissions_Trading_Scheme#Allocation_of_NZ_Units_to_trade-exposed_activities).
 If production and emissions increase, the amount of free emission units allocated increases.

 Conversely, if steel production and emissions decline, the amount of free emission units decreases.
-Free allocation of emission units incentivises increased emissions.
+[Free allocation of emission units](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) incentivises increased emissions.
 And disincentivises reduced emissions.

-New Zealand Steel has been allocated a total of 16 million emission units between 2010 to 2021.
+New Zealand Steel has been [allocated 16 million emission units](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/decisions/) between 2010 to 2021.
 This is the Government paying New Zealand Steel to emit greenhouse gas.

 New Zealand's emissions units now have an enhanced value due to the 2020 amendments to the Climate Change Response Act.